Extension of Arakelyan's Theorem: Abstract

 \section{Abstract}

 Arakeljan's Theorem provides conditions on a relatively closed subset $F$ of a domain $G\subset\mathbb{C}$, such that any continuous function $f:F\rightarrow\mathbb{C}$ that is analytic in $F^\circ$, can be approximated by analytic functions defined on $G$.
-In this paper we will extend Arakeljan's theorem by adding the extra requirement that the analytic functions that approximate $f$ may also be chosen to be bounded on a closed set $C\subset G.$ In \cite{RU} the same problem has been considered but for the specific case that $G=\mathbb{C}$.
-In this paper we will extend the result in \cite{RU} and show that is true for an arbitrary $G$, provided that $F$ and $C$ satisfy a certain condition in $G$.
-Additionally, we will show that the result holds always true when $G$ is simply connected.
+In this paper we will extend Arakeljan's theorem by adding the extra requirement that the analytic functions that approximate $f$ may also be chosen to be bounded on a closed set $K\subset G.$ In \cite{RU} the same problem has been considered but for the specific case that $G=\mathbb{C}$.